hashicorp/terraform-provider-azurerm/website/docs/r/traffic_manager_endpoint.html.markdown

     profile.
 This argument only applies to Endpoints of type `nestedEndpoints` and defaults to `1`.

+* `min_child_endpoints_ipv4` - (Optional) This argument specifies the minimum number of IPv4 (DNS record type A) endpoints that must be ‘online’ in the child profile in order for the parent profile to direct traffic to any of the endpoints in that child profile.
+This argument only applies to Endpoints of type `nestedEndpoints` and defaults to `1`.

+* `min_child_endpoints_ipv6` - (Optional) This argument specifies the minimum number of IPv6 (DNS record type AAAA) endpoints that must be ‘online’ in the child profile in order for the parent profile to direct traffic to any of the endpoints in that child profile.
+This argument only applies to Endpoints of type `nestedEndpoints` and defaults to `1`.

 * `geo_mappings` - (Optional) A list of Geographic Regions used to distribute traffic, such as `WORLD`, `UK` or `DE`.
 The same location can't be specified in two endpoints.
 [See the Geographic Hierarchies documentation for more information](https://docs.microsoft.com/en-us/rest/api/trafficmanager/geographichierarchies/getdefault).

 * `custom_header` - (Optional) One or more `custom_header` blocks as defined below